-Chris Tyrer, former executive of British investment bank Barclays, joined Fidelity’s team, in addition to Christine Sandler, the former Coinbase executive and head of Sales and marketing, who was appointed as the firm’s head of Sales and Marketing.
+Chris Tyrer, former executive of British investment bank Barclays, joined Fidelity’s team.
+In addition to Christine Sandler was the former Coinbase executive and head of Sales and marketing.
+She was appointed as the firm’s head of Sales and Marketing.

-Last march, the company rolled out a select group of clients, stating: “we are live with a select group of eligible clients and will continue rolling out slowly.”
+Last March, the company also rolled out a select group of clients.
+It stated, “We are live with a select group of eligible clients and will continue rolling out slowly.”

-At the beginning of this month, the U.S. $7 trillion investment firm announced its readiness to introduce Bitcoin (BTC) trading for institutional investors within a few weeks.
+At the beginning of this month, the investment firm announced its readiness to introduce Bitcoin (BTC) trading for institutional investors within a few weeks.

-Fidelity had conducted a survey, questioning 441 institutional investors from November to February, and the results showed that 72% of them prefer to buy investment products with a value of digital assets, 57 of the whole participants already had cryptocurrencies.
+Fidelity had conducted a survey, questioning 441 institutional investors from November to February.
+Moreover, the results showed that 72% of them prefer to buy investment products with a value of digital assets.
+Fifty-seven of the whole participants already had cryptocurrencies.

-“More institutional investors are engaging with digital assets, either directly or through service providers, as the potential impact of blockchain technology on financial markets — new and old — becomes more readily apparent.”, said Fidelity Digital Assets’ president Tom Jessop in a press release.
+“More institutional investors are engaging with digital assets, either directly or through service providers.
+The potential impact of blockchain technology on financial markets new and old becomes more readily apparent.”
+Fidelity Digital Assets’ president Tom Jessop said that in a press release.

 AtoZ Markets reported last October that Fidelity opened launched a new cryptocurrency platform for institutional investors, with 13,000 clients already on board.

-Chairman and CEO of the company Abigail Johnson stated stated at the time: “We expect to continue investing and experimenting, over the long-term, with ways to make this emerging asset class easier for our clients to understand and use”, stressing that the company aims “to make digitally native assets, such as Bitcoin, more accessible to investors”
+However, Chairman and CEO of the company Abigail Johnson stated at the time: “We expect to continue investing and experimenting, over the long-term.
+We will do that with ways to make this emerging asset class easier for our clients to understand and use.
+The company aims to make digitally-native assets, such as Bitcoin, more accessible to investors.”